In a previous post, I suggested 10 reasons why you might have and use business cards for your crafting shop or business.

 What you actually do

 Sometimes your brand name makes this obvious.
-Your new contact may not look at your card for a while, and if they can no longer remember who you are and what you do then your card is probably destined for the dustbin.
-A shop called “Wooly Hats 4 U” is probably fine, but most artists who sell under their name will include a line saying their medium or style:
+Your new contact may not look at your card for a while, and if they can no longer remember who you are and what you do, then your card is probably destined for the dustbin.
+A shop called “Wooly Hats 4 U” is probably fine, but most crafters and artists will include a line saying their medium or style:

 Bob Smith – watercolour artist